 17.1.
-If we agree to extend the Hire Period you must pay us an extension fee (at the rate shown in the Tariff Guide) before the end of the Hire Period.
+If we agree to extend the Hire Period you must pay us an Extension Charge (at the rate shown in the Tariff Guide) before the end of the Hire Period.

 17.2.
 If such an extension means that the Hire Period will exceed a period of 28 days then you must:

 17.2.1. return the Vehicle to the InterRent Branch where you picked it up and pay any outstanding amounts due; and